sak345/YelpCamp/README.md

 # YelpCamp
-Yelp Camp is an exciting web application currently in the development stage.
+YelpCamp is an exciting web application currently in the development stage.
 It is designed to be a platform for users to review campgrounds and share their outdoor experiences with the community.
 Built using JavaScript as the primary language and a small amount of embedded JavaScript, the project utilizes various powerful tools, including Node.js, Express, MongoDB, and Mongoose.

 The project follows the concept of RESTful routes, providing a structured and consistent way to handle different CRUD (Create, Read, Update, Delete) operations for campgrounds and reviews.
 RESTful routes are used to define endpoints for managing campgrounds, ensuring a clear and intuitive API design.